 Steyn the big marquee signing for the Melbourne Stars

-The second overseas spot goes to South African speedster Dale Steyn, at least for the first six matches of the season.
-He’ll play those while the Proteas are in Test match action and if he’s called up to play white-ball cricket for them, his spell ends there.
+The second overseas spot goes to South African speedster Dale Steyn, for the first six matches of the season.
+He’ll play those while the Proteas are in Test match action and will then join up with his team-mates for the ODI series that follows.

 If you’re based in India and enjoy BIG Bash betting, 10CRIC is the bookmaker for you.
 Benefit from a fantastic welcome offer where you can get a welcome bonus of 100% up to ₹10,000 to celebrate the fact that 10CRIC are the exclusive betting partners of the CPL.